gradealabs/proxy-store/README.md

-# HOC Store 2.0.2
+# Store HOCs 2.0.2

-HOC Store allows you to store data in an object to be used across components in a similar way to Redux but without the ceremony.
+Store HOCs allows you to store data in an object to be used across components in a similar way to Redux but without the ceremony.
 The store is completely ad-hoc and you are meant to map the store object to props when used.

 ## Quick Start